markotom/cheerio/docs/attributes.md

     => <li>Pear</li>

 #### .hasClass( className )
-Check to see if *any* of the matched elements have a given `className`.
+Check to see if *any* of the matched elements have the given `className`.

     $('.pear').hasClass('pear')
     => true